FuseByExample/microservice-camel-in-action/readme.md

 * From the Fabric8 list of pods screen, click on the link to open the `jenkins` server (http://jenkins.vagrant.f8/)
 * Increase the number of executors by editing the jenkins system configuration at this address `http://jenkins.vagrant.f8/manage` and change the value from 0 to 1 for the field ``
 * Create a new job with the name `microservice`, select the `pipeline` option and clock o nthe button `ok`
-* Within the pipeline screen, move to the section `Piepleine script` and add the content of the jenkinsfile within the field.
+* Within the pipeline screen, move to the section `Pipeline script` and add the content of the `jenkinsfile` within the field.
 Click on the `save` button
 * Launch the job and check the content of console to verify that the project is well compiled, ...

 ```